 Its variable magnification goes up to 20 and it features a dynamic lens focusing system.
 This allows you to easily zoom in on your target and make for the perfect shot.

 Whether you are shooting or doing archery, hunting birds with the angled spotting scope are great.
 The lens is fully multi-coated providing you with a clear and concise image.
 The brightness is exceptional and makes hitting your target easy.

 Made of a magnalium framework, the durability is unmatched in OXA’s angled spotting scope.
 With shock-absorbent armor and an eyepiece shield, put your worries away as you hunt.
 The field of View is 100 yards per 1000 meters and the objective lens diameter is 60mm.

 - 20 magnifications with a dynamic lens focusing system

 - Comes with a heavy-duty tripod and carrying bag

 - High durability and includes an eyepiece shield for maximum protection

 - The magnification does not hit 20x all the time

 - Chromatic aberrations appear on the edges of the optics

-OXA provides a lot with their angled spotting scope.
-With a beautiful bright and clear image, you cannot go wrong with choosing this scope.
+OXA provides a lot with its angled spotting scope.
+With a beautifully bright and clear image, you cannot go wrong with choosing this scope.
 The magnification suffers occasionally, and the scope does not zoom, but overall, it is a great scope.